tarun-bisht/tarun-bisht.github.io/_posts/2020-12-29-neural-style-transfer-part-2-fast-style-transfer.md

-If you do not have enough compute power use colab or kaggle kernels they provide free gpu even tpu for training these models, Once trained we can use trained checkpoints to do style transfer in any system with gpu or cpu.
+If you do not have enough compute power use colab or kaggle kernels they provide free GPU even TPU for training these models, Once trained we can use trained checkpoints to do style transfer in any system with GPU or CPU.

 Using `opencv` we can easily create styled videos too.